Within this 200 foot area, there are three zones:

 Reduce the density of tall trees so canopies are not touching.

-As a Landscape profesional and designer my goal is to help you in selecting the correct plant material to have a
+As a Landscape professional and designer my goal is to help you in selecting the correct plant material to have a

 beautiful Landscape.
-The end result of any firewise project should be a safe, healthy and pleasent enviroment.
+The end result of any firewise project should be a safe, healthy, and pleasant environment.

 Using the Zone Concept